 Garèo cleared his throat once, and then burst into song.

 Kanéko winced at the sound of it.
 Garèo’s singing was just as bad as her mother’s cooking.
-She thought it was some desert trait that everyone was horrible at something that didn’t involve fighting, and they desperately thought they were great at it.
+Maybe it was some desert trait that everyone had to be horrible at something that they desperately thought they were great at.